yuyoyuppe/PowerToys/src/runner/README.md

 Contains code for telemetry.

 #### [`svgs`](./svgs/)
-Contains the svg assets used by the PowerToys modules.
+Contains the SVG assets used by the PowerToys modules.